 Also single stranded RNA molecules frequently adopt a specific tertiary structure.

-The scaffold for this structure is provided by secondary structural elements which are H-bonds within the molecule.
+The scaffold for this structure is provided by secondary structural elements which are non-covalent hydrogen bonds within the molecule.

 This leads to several recognizable structural "domain" types of secondary structure such as hairpin loops, bulges and internal loops.